EMPLOYMENT LAW

 Wrongful Termination

 In some situations, it is illegal for employers to fire their employees.
 This is called wrongful termination.
 There are many reasons that the law might consider a termination wrongful.
-The most common scenarios include:
+The most common scenarios include the following.

 - Termination is motivated by illegal discrimination.